Unleash/unleash/website/docs/reference/rbac.md

 Groups that do not have a root role need to be assigned a role on a project to be useful.
 You can assign both predefined roles and custom project roles to groups.

 Groups that *do* have a root role can't be assigned to a project.
-Any user that is a member of a group with a root role will inherit that root role's permissions on a root level.
+Any user that is a member of a group with a root role will inherit that root role's permissions on the root level.

 While a user can only have one role in a given project, a user may belong to multiple groups, and each of those groups may be given a role on a project.
 In the case where a given user is given permissions through more than one group, the user will inherit most permissive permissions of all their groups in that project.